 2. Insoluble fibers

-Insoluble fibers are not dilutable in water and their fermentation in the gastrointestinal microbiota is limited, so when they get to the large intestine they accelerate gastrointestinal transit as they increase the amount of stool and act as a natural laxative.
-This prevents problems such as constipation, hemorrhoids, and bowel inflammations.
-They also help eliminate toxins that originate in the intestines.
+Insoluble fibers do not dilute in water and their fermentation in the gastrointestinal microbiota is limited, so when they get to the large intestine they accelerate gastrointestinal transit.
+They act as a natural laxative and can increase the amount of stool.
+This prevents problems like constipation, hemorrhoids, and bowel inflammation.
+Insoluble fiber also helps to eliminate toxins that originate in the intestines.

-Some insoluble fibers are cellulose and lignin, which can be found in whole grains, especially almonds, chia and flaxseeds, walnuts, raisins, and fruit and vegetable skins.
+Examples of insoluble fibers include cellulose and lignin, which can be found in whole grains, especially almonds, chia and flaxseeds, walnuts, raisins, and fruit and vegetable skins.